ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     One or more examples.
   :version_added:
     Only needed if this return was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
-    This is a string, and not a float, i.e. ``version_added: "2.3"``.
+    This is a string, and not a float, i.e. ``version_added: '2.3'``.
   :contains:
     Optional.
 To describe nested return values, set ``type: complex`` and repeat the elements above for each sub-field.

 Here are two example ``RETURN`` sections, one with three simple fields and one with a complex nested field::

-    RETURN = '''
+    RETURN = r'''
     dest:
-        description: destination file/path
+        description: Destination file/path
         returned: success
-        type: string
+        type: str
         sample: /path/to/file.txt
     src:
-        description: source file used for the copy on the target machine
+        description: Source file used for the copy on the target machine
         returned: changed
-        type: string
+        type: str
         sample: /home/httpd/.ansible/tmp/ansible-tmp-1423796390.97-147729857856000/source
     md5sum:
-        description: md5 checksum of the file after running copy
+        description: MD5 checksum of the file after running copy
         returned: when supported
-        type: string
+        type: str
         sample: 2a5aeecc61dc98c4d780b14b330e3282
     '''

-    RETURN = '''
+    RETURN = r'''
     packages:
         description: Information about package requirements
         returned: On success